NFIBrokerage/spear/README.md

 **How many dependencies are we talking here?**

-Spear's reliance on Mint and `:gpb` give it a very small dependency tree:
+Spear's reliance on Mint and `:gpb` give it a somewhat small dependency tree:

 ```
 $ mix deps.tree --only prod